dgjnpr/ansible-template-for-junos/README.md

 ### Hosts File Structure

-The Ansible hosts file is one of the most important files to get structurally correct.
+The Ansible [hosts](https://github.com/dgjnpr/ansible-template-for-junos/blob/master/hosts) file is one of the most important files to get structurally correct.
 The structure used allows for global, location, function, and device specific data.

 For further details, please see the comments in the hosts file.

 ### Group Variables

-The group_vars directory contains information appropriate globally, per site, and per platform.
+The [group_vars](https://github.com/dgjnpr/ansible-template-for-junos/tree/master/group_vars) directory contains information appropriate globally, per site, and per platform.
 This is made possible by the structure of the hosts file.

+For example the hosts file deines a site1 group.
+There is a corresponding [site1.yaml](https://github.com/dgjnpr/ansible-template-for-junos/blob/master/group_vars/site1.yaml) file that deines site1 specific data.

 ### Host Variables

-The host_vars files contains device specific information for each of the devices listed in the hosts file.
+The [host_vars](https://github.com/dgjnpr/ansible-template-for-junos/tree/master/host_vars) files contains device specific information for each of the devices listed in the hosts file.
 There must be one file for each host defined in the hosts file.

 ### Playbooks

 Playbooks are structured hierarchically.
-To have (syntactic) symmetry with the hosts file, the top playbook is the all.pb.yaml file.
+To have (syntactic) symmetry with the hosts file, the top playbook is the [all.pb.yaml]()https://github.com/dgjnpr/ansible-template-for-junos/blob/master/all.pb.yaml file.
 That playbook includes a playbook for each of the platforms.

 Each platform playbook defines the roles to execute, merges the configuration fragments, and then applies the configuration if the configuration changed.